The Data Protection Act and Dentistry

 What is data protection?

-The Data Protection Act 1998 (DPA) places responsibilities upon all those who use and store data during the course of their business; regardless of whether you work in the public or private sector.
+The Data Protection Act 2018 (DPA) places responsibilities upon all those who use and store data during the course of their businesses, regardless of whether they work in the public or private sector.

 Do I have to give my patients access to their records?

-An SAR can be sent to any member of staff within an organisation; so staff members should be made aware of their responsibilities under the DPA and who in the business will ultimately be dealing with the request.
+An SAR can be sent to any member of staff within an organisation, so staff members should be made aware of their responsibilities under the DPA and who in the business will ultimately be dealing with the request.

-Requests must be answered within 40 days from the date the request has been received or applicable fee paid; although there is an implied obligation to act without unreasonable delay.
+Requests must be answered within one month of the date the request has been received ,received, although there is a no obligation to act without unreasonable delay.

 What steps can be taken to minimise risk?

 When patient records are being transferred between professionals for the purposes of continued treatment, then the method of transfer must be secure.
-If you are sending confidential notes or information about a patient then the information should be encrypted.
+For example, if you are sending confidential notes or information about a patient, then the data should be encrypted.

-Similarly, when using a smart phone to email patients or dentists the ICO recommends that encryption programmes are used and all devises are password protected.
-Bear in mind that password protection alone is not sufficient as hard drives can be removed from devices and installed in another computer.
+Similarly, when using a smartphone to email patients or dentists, the ICO recommends that encryption programmes are used, and all devices are password protected.
+However, bear in mind that password protection alone is not sufficient, as hard drives can be removed from devices and installed on another computer.

-If working at home you should ensure that your internet connection is secure and that any “admin” password provided by the router has been changed.
+If working at home, you should ensure that your internet connection is secure and that any “admin” password provided by the router has been changed.

-The ICO provide “IT Security Top Tips” which is well worth reading if you haven’t reviewed your practices technological security before now.
+The ICO’s IT Security Top Tips is well worth reading if you haven’t reviewed your practices technological security before now.

-If you find this article interesting, please like, comment and share it!
+If you find this article interesting, please like, comment, and share it!